Whatsapp-Protocol/Gorgeous-Whatsapp/README.md

 # How to log in
 You have two ways to log in
-  ## 1) Use Gorgeous to register an account that may be blocked.
+  ## 1) Use Demo to register an account that may be blocked.

   ## 2) Use the emulator or mobile phone (root) to register the account, and then use the tool to extract the login configuration file.

-# Register use Gorgeous(The registration will be blocked, I have fixed it, it will be updated later)
+# How to build Demo
+  DEMO relies on the QT5 build environment and uses the QT5.12 version.
+After installing Qt, open the Pro file directly to compile.

+# Register use Demo
 ##  1) Opening the program will automatically jump to the login page and click the registration button.
 ![clickreg](https://raw.githubusercontent.com/lovethiscode/Gorgeous-Whatsapp/main/images/clickreg.png)